 5. Develop at least one children park every year in amrut cities.

-6. Establish a system for maintaining of parks, playground and recreational areas relying on people public private partnership (PPP) model.
+6. Establish a system for maintaining parks, playground and recreational areas relying on people public-private partnership (PPP) model.

 Indicative (not exhaustive) list of inadmissible components in AMRUT project: